 Philanthropy Emerges From Worship, Prayer, and Ascetic Practice

-St. Basil’s ascetical, theological and liturgical contributions alone would have assured him a place in church history.
+St. Basil’s ascetical, theological and liturgical contributions alone have assured him a place in church history.
 Yet, he would also, albeit reluctantly, contribute in the later years of his life to church history as a clergyman.
 In 362, Bishop Meletius of Antioch ordained him a deacon and he remained as such for three years until his ordination as a priest by Eusebios of Caesarea.
-It was during this time that the Arian controversy would rage and Basil would be very much involved.
+It was during this time that the Arian controversy raged and St. Basil would be very much involved.

-Following the defeat of the Arians, Basil was appointed by Eusebios to become his assistant at the diocese and become his protosynkellos (chancellor).
-Basil quickly gained reputation and influence as a capable administrator.
-This became problematic because Eusebios became jealous and felt threatened by Basil so Eusebios permitted Basil to return to his asceticism, thereby leaving diocesan administrative life However, Gregory of Nazianzus persuaded Basil to return to diocesan service and there Basil remained for several years coexisting with Eusebios by giving him all the credit and acclaim for successes in the diocese.
+Following the defeat of the Arians, St. Basil was appointed by Eusebios to become his assistant at the diocese and become his protosynkellos (chancellor).
+St. Basil quickly gained reputation and influence as a capable administrator.
+This became problematic because Eusebios became jealous and felt threatened by St. Basil so Eusebios permitted St. Basil to return to his asceticism, thereby leaving diocesan administrative life However, Gregory of Nazianzus persuaded St. Basil to return to diocesan service and there St. Basil remained for several years coexisting with Eusebios by giving him all the credit and acclaim for successes in the diocese.

 Election to the Episcopacy

 With this in mind, St. Basil established the first formal soup kitchen, hospital, homeless shelter, hospice, poorhouse, orphanage, reform centre for thieves, women’s centre for those leaving prostitution and many other ministries.
-All the while, St. Basil was personally involved and invested in the projects and process.
+During the entire time, St. Basil was personally involved and invested in the projects and process.
 He gave all of his personal wealth to fund the ministry to the poor and downtrodden of society.
 All of these ministries were given freely to all who sought help regardless of their religious affiliation.
-Basil himself would put on an apron and work in the soup kitchen.
-He would refuse to make any discrimination when it came to people who needed help saying that “the digestive systems of the Jew and the Christian are indistinguishable”.8
+St. Basil himself would put on an apron and work in the soup kitchen.
+He would refuse to make any discrimination when it came to people who needed help saying that “the digestive systems of the Jew and the Christian are indistinguishable”.

-In addition to all of the above, St. Basil would maintain a daily schedule of morning and evening schedule of liturgy and preach at his own church.
+In addition to all of the above, St. Basil maintained a daily schedule of morning and evening schedule of liturgy and preach at his own church.
 He saw that the outreach ministry, as importantly vital as it is, is to be seen within the context of worship and prayer.

 Finally, St. Basil had built a large ministry complex outside of the city walls which included a poorhouse, hospital and hospice.
 It was called the Basiliad.
 For a variety of reasons, one being its consolidation of outreach ministries into one centralized location outside of the confines of city walls gained it great world fame because, like many other things, St. Basil was the first to conceive of and realize something as ambitious such as this.